LSSTDESC/OpSimSummary/docs/source/Installation.rst

 The engine of `OpSimSummary` depends on commonly used python packages has both essential and and optional requirements.

-Currently, all of the requirements can be installed with `anaconda`
+Currently, all of the requirements can be installed with `anaconda` and `pip`

 Install Dependencies
 ====================